 Recommendations to the European Commission’s High-Level Expert Group on AI on its “Draft AI Ethics Guidelines for Trustworthy AI”

-Eline Chivot is a senior policy analyst at the Center for Data Innovation.
+Eline Chivot is a former senior policy analyst at the Center for Data Innovation.
 Based in Brussels, Eline focuses on European technology policy issues and on how policymakers can promote digital innovation in the EU.
 Prior to joining the Center for Data Innovation, Eline Chivot worked for several years in the Netherlands as policy analyst in a leading think tank, where her work included research projects on defense, security and economic policy issues.
 More recently, Eline worked at one of Brussels’ largest trade associations and managed its relations with representatives of the digital tech industry in Europe and beyond.
 Eline earned master’s degrees in political science and economics from Sciences Po, and in strategic management and business administration from the University of Lille.